kaviarjs/logger-bundle/README.md

 <br />
 <br />

-This bundle allows you to log information that happens in your sistem.
+This bundle allows you to log information that happens in your system.
 The logger can optionally output to `console.log` but later on, as your system grows, all of your instances should output to a centralised log management place.
 This is why we strongly recommend, as you're building your app, to use `LoggerService` instead of `console.log`

 ## Install